chengsly/V2D/README.md

 This is the repository for Variant2Disease-V2D, a variant-to-disease (V2D) framework that models disease effect sizes using machine-learning algorithms on genome-wide estimates of posterior mean squared causal effect sizes and functional annotations.

-The paper corresponding to this repository has been published at xxxxxx.
-The exact code version used in the paper can be found at xxxxxxxx.
-If you find V2D useful, please consider to cite:
-- xxxxxxxxxxx

-Please direct any questions to xxxxxxxxx.

-## Installation

-### Testing

-## Usage

-### Prediction

-### Prediction File Format

-As an example: